stripoinc/stripo-plugins-helm-example/README.md

 ### Prerequisites
 ```
-To follow this instruction, you will need to install following before you start:
+To follow this instruction, you will need to install before you start:
    - AWS EKS (Elastic Kubernetes Service)
    - PostgreSQL Database
 ```